-Please note that closed applications will be available here for up to 1 year from the date that SEPA’s decision is issued .
-For anything older than this, please contact your local SEPA office to find out where the documents can be viewed on the Public Register.
+Please note that closed applications will be available here for up to one year from the date that SEPA’s decision is issued.
+For anything older than this, please contact us using the online contact form.

 |Permit Number:||RSA/A/1124386 & RSA/A/1123476 (respectively)|